Updated April 2026

 Charging equipment falls into two categories for insurance purposes:

-Home wallbox chargers (hardwired units like a Wallbox Pulsar or Tesla Wall Connector) are typically covered under your home insurance as a fixture of the property - similar to a heat pump or hot water cylinder.
-Damage from storms, fire, power surges or theft would be claimed under your house or contents policy.
+Home wallbox chargers (hardwired units like a Tesla Wall Connector or similar) are typically covered under your home insurance as a fixture of the property, similar to a hot water system or air conditioning unit.
+Damage from storms, fire, power surges or theft would be claimed under your home or contents policy.

 Portable charging cables (the mobile charger that comes with the vehicle, or a purchased portable EVSE) are generally considered vehicle accessories.
-If the cable is stored in or with the vehicle, it may be covered under your car insurance - but this varies by provider.
-Check your policy wording or ask your insurer directly.
+If the cable is stored in or with the vehicle, it may be covered under your car insurance, but this varies by provider.
+Check your PDS or ask your insurer directly.

-Public charging station damage (e.g. backing into a charging post) is covered under the third-party liability component of your car insurance, the same as any other property damage you cause while driving.
+Public charging station damage (for example, reversing into a charging post) is covered under the third-party liability component of your car insurance, the same as any other property damage you cause while driving.

-Tip: A quality home wallbox costs $1,500 - $4,000 installed.
-Make sure it is listed on your home insurance and that your sum insured reflects its value.
-The Energy Efficiency and Conservation Authority (EECA) provides information on home charging setup.
+Tip: A quality home wallbox costs $1,500 to $4,000 installed in Australia.
+Ensure it is listed on your home insurance and that your sum insured reflects its value.
+The Department of Climate Change, Energy, the Environment and Water provides information on home charging setup and EV energy efficiency.

 Common EV Insurance Claims

-The most frequent types of claims for electric vehicles in New Zealand.
+The most frequent types of claims for electric vehicles in Australia.

 1